 The show, ZΩH, will now tour the UK, helping to spread a message that has underlined the P.E.A.
 Awards for nine years: every individual has the power to make a difference.

 2019’s P.E.A.
-Awards were held at Studio 338 on the Greenwich Peninsula, London and co-hosted by P.E.A. founder Jarvis Smith and biophilic design expert Oliver Heath.
+Awards were held at Studio 338 on the Greenwich Peninsula, London.
 Guests at the green-carpet event had time to network with their green heroes over free-flowing drinks provided by Juniper Green Organic, Atlantic Distillery, Luscombe Organic, Equinox Kombucha and Deeside Water.

 The bespoke P.E.A.
 Award trophies were, for the third year running, created by the incredibly talented Katie Weiner.
 Katie creates jewellery and awards from upcycled materials, including single-use plastics destined for landfill, vintage gems, antique gold and everything in between.